Polystoechotites: Polystoechotites "Sp. A"

 Polystoechotites "Sp.
 A" is known from an isolated fore-wing fragment plus an almost full and well preserved fore wing, both of which were recovered from the Coldwater Beds Quilchena site.
 The full wing shows a distinct triangular outline due to its unusually broad profile that distinguishes it from the similarly color patterned species Palaeopsychops dodgeorum and P. marringerae.
 At the time of description only the smaller wing fragment, specimen Q-0379, was physically studied.
 The more complete specimen, Q-0421, was collected in 1992 and deposited in the Simon Fraser University paleontology collections being figured in Archibald and Mathewes (2000).
-However by the time Archibald and Makarkin were preparing to study fossils for their 2006 paper, the specimen had bee lost, and thus the descriptive work for the species diagnosis was accomplished based on examination of existing photographs.
+However, by the time Archibald and Makarkin were preparing to study fossils for their 2006 paper, the specimen had been lost, and thus the descriptive work for the species diagnosis was accomplished based on examination of existing photographs.
 Due to Q-0421 going missing, Archibald and Makarkin decided that they could not formally name the taxon, and instead used the informal name Polystoechotites "Sp.
 A".

 Specimen Q-0379 is very fragmentary, with only 13 mm of the wing present, while Q-0421 was a complete wing 47 mm long by 28 mm wide.
 The wing has one preserved nygma, present in the expanded region between the Rs1 and Rs2 veins, and trichosors are preserved along the apical margin of the wing at least.
 The color-patterning consists of thin alternating dark and light stripes running across the wing membrane from the leading edge to the hind edge where the bands change to rounded patches straddling the wing margin.
 The costal space is narrow at the base before widening for the quarter of its length between base and apical area.
 It widens again notably after the possibly fusion point of the R1 and Sc veins near the wing tip.
 A well developed outer gradate series of crossveins is present, and numerous additional cross veins are scattered in the radial space.
-The Rs vein has approximatly 23 branches, and the R1 has five preserved crossveins.
+The Rs vein has approximately 23 branches, and the R1 has five preserved crossveins.
 Unlike other species placed in Polystoechotites, there are no preserved crossveins in the subcostal area.